 Under the National Health Service (Scotland) Act 1978 it is the duty of the Trust to hold and administer funds on Trust for the purpose of assisting the conduct of research into specified matters.
 The Trust has power to accept, hold and administer property on Trust.
-The Trust has a limited power to borrow money or draw upon capital to meet expenditure of a capital nature, but otherwise may only spend its income.
+The Trust has a limited power to borrow money or draw upon capital to meet expenditure of a capital nature, but otherwise may only spend its income which includes some historic income accumulated and held through a cash fund as well as an element of reinvested income within the Baillie Gifford funds which can be drawn down on by the Trustees if required.
 The Trust's investments are divided into Restricted and Unrestricted Funds.
 Restricted Funds support research into specific diseases; the Unrestricted Funds are available for supporting any area of the Trust's work.
-In addition, the Trust has an Income Investment Fund.
-This Fund, although invested, is part of the Unrestricted Income Fund and is therefore available to be drawn down in the discretion of the Members from time to time.

 The Trust's expenditure on Charitable activities has remained at broadly the same level for this year.
-The continued and increasing support by the Trust of PhD Scholarship Awards, Vacation Scholarship Awards and Daphne Jackson Trust Fellowships and the development of these funding streams and other, new funding streams such as the Covid-19 related awards will increase expenditure year on year and reduce the income surplus.
+The continued and increasing support by the Trust of PhD Scholarship Awards, Vacation Scholarship Awards and Daphne Jackson Trust Fellowships and the development of these funding streams and other, new funding streams such as the one off Covid-19 related awards and continuing Early Career Researcher Grants will increase expenditure year on year and reduce the income surplus.

-The Trust continues to seek to meet expenditure commitments as they fall due for payment out of its predictable flow of income and, if required, the Income Investment Fund and expects to be able to do so.
+The Trust continues to seek to meet expenditure commitments as they fall due for payment out of its predictable flow of income and expects to be able to do so.

-At the end of the reporting period, the total funds held by the charity amounted to £43,463,727 (2020: £35,604,549) with £11,318,460 (2020: £10,247,498) of that amount representing Restricted Funds and so unavailable for general purposes.
+At the end of the reporting period, the total funds held by the charity amounted to £46,891,848 (2021: £43,463,727) with £12,543,862 (2021: £11,318,460) of that amount representing Restricted Funds and so unavailable for general purposes.